bcbio/bcbio-nextgen/docs/contents/configuration.rst

    <https://github.com/gt1/biobambam>`_.
    Uses `samblaster <https://github.com/GregoryFaust/samblaster>`_ as an alternative if you have paired reads and specifying ``lumpy`` as an ``svcaller``.
--  ``recalibrate`` Perform GATK's base quality score recalibration on the aligned BAM file.
-Defaults to false, no recalibration. [false, gatk]
+-  ``recalibrate`` Perform base quality score recalibration on the aligned BAM file, adjusting quality scores to reflect alignments and known variants.
+Supports both GATK and Sentieon recalibration.
+   Defaults to false, no recalibration. [false, gatk, sentieon]
 -  ``realign`` Perform GATK's realignment around indels on the aligned BAM file.
 Defaults to no realignment since realigning callers like FreeBayes and GATK HaplotypeCaller handle this as part of the calling process. [false, gatk]